 2- Engaging Design...Without Being Distracting

 Even though online learning has become common, there are still companies that resist it due to bad, prior experiences.
 In many cases, companies make the mistake of simply transferring existing training, online.
 If you’ve done any work or research into how people learn, then you know this did not go over well.

 Truly great eLearning courses consider how people learn and don’t just spew out information, hoping it will stick.
 Technology is not the defining element in this but, instead, a tool that helps bring natural learning ways into a digital arena.

 - How to Engage Without Distracting.
-There are a variety of elements you can use to engage learners, including pictures, videos, interesting color schemes and all those other pretty things we designers loves so much.
-However, a great eLearning designers know how to use these elements to enhance information, not overwhelm it.
+There are a variety of elements you can use to engage learners, including pictures, videos, interesting color schemes, and all those other pretty things we designers love so much.
+However, great eLearning designers know how to use these elements to enhance information, not overwhelm it.

 - Use Visuals that Support Goals: When you’re not sure if some graphic helps, or hinders your goal, it’s usually best to leave it out.
 Ask yourself if what you’re trying to add will help your learners’ retention or meeting of their goals.
 If the answer is no, let it go.

 - Function Over Style: Other distracting elements can be factual errors, bad style choices, misspellings, and other errors.
 So, even if you’ve decided a bada** Flash intro is totally what your course needs, you still need to get the basics down first.

 - Know Your Learners: Before ever deciding on how many graphics you should lay out, take the time to know your audience.
 It’s extremely difficult to engage someone who you don’t know.
 It would be like trying to get someone’s attention in a crowded store, but calling out someone else’s name, it simply isn’t going to work.

 3- Contains Relevant and Targeted Content